Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 “I am the foundation.
 I am the living rock of this realm, and I rule the Kingdom of Shambhala and all who seek its mysteries,” he said.
 “Come, Seeker and Companion, and see its wonders.”
 The Sleeping King turned his attention from me then strode forward into the thick forests of the island, breaking the ground with his feet as he moved, and pushing aside overgrown trees and vines with his massive hands.

 With a final sweep of his stone arm, the Sleeping King cleared the encroaching trees revealing an open glade covered in the remnants of a lost civilization.
 In some places, the ancient city appeared to be merely broken boulders and rubble.
-In other corners of the glade, I saw beautifully fashioned towers that had fallen and remained entwined with the vines and branches of the island for eons.
+In other corners of the glade, I saw beautifully fashioned towers that had fallen and remained entwined with the vines and branches of the island for eons untold.
 The Sleeping King allowed me to see all that I wished in the ruins, then he began to pound on his chest with his hands, creating the deafening sound of rocks smashing together.

 “Awake, my people.
 Awake!” he cried as I covered my ears, but there was no shutting out the summons of the Sleeping King.
 “Awake Shambhala, builders of civilization, my people, my kin!”